jca41/sb-user-hide/README.md

 # "Ser Benfiquista User Hide" Chrome extension

+Hides or blurs ignored users on https://serbenfiquista.com/forum. **This is not an official extension.**

+## How it works

+The current way of ignoring users in SB is a bit flawed as you can still see quotes from the ignored users.
-Hides or blurs ignored users on https://serbenfiquista.com/forum.
-It targets the normal topic pages and best messages section.
+This extension targets the normal topic pages and best messages section.
+It will hide both direct and quoted messages.

-**This is not an official extension.**
+This extension does not **modify or alter the original page html**.
+It uses CSS to hide the content instead.

 ## Install guide